supabase-community/postgres_lsp/README.md

 ### Building from source

-You'll need Cargo, Node, and npm installed.
+You'll need *nightly* Cargo, Node, and npm installed.

 Install the `libpg_query` submodule by running: